Paul Brickhill: Reach for the Sky

 After reading The Dam Busters, Battle of Britain ace Douglas Bader approached Brickhill in 1951 about collaborating on his biography.
 Brickhill agreed to undertake the project.

-After approaching several publishers about the proposed biography Brickhill's agent found that William Collins and Sons were prepared to offer the best terms, leading Brickhill to sign with them.
+Several publishers were approached about the proposed biography.
+Brickhill's agent found that William Collins and Sons offered the best terms, leading Brickhill to sign with them.
 However Brickhill felt guilty about not signing with John Pudney and Evans Brothers, who had previously been so supportive of him.
-He consequently offered to write an anthology of escape stories for them, which they eventually published as Escape – Or Die.
+He consequently offered to write an anthology of escape stories for them, eventually published as Escape – Or Die.

-The resulting biography of Bader was published in 1954 as Reach for the Sky.
+The biography of Bader was published in 1954 as Reach for the Sky.
 In the first few months alone, 172,000 copies were sold.
-The initial print run of 300,000 quickly sold out, as the biography became the biggest-selling hardback in post-war Britain.
+The initial print run of 300,000 quickly sold out, and the biography became the best-selling hardback in post-war Britain.

 The book was subsequently adapted for the screen and released in 1956 as a feature film.
 Starring Kenneth More as Bader, it topped the box office in Britain that year.

 Later life

-Brickhill spent the rest of his life working on several unfinished film screenplays, novels and biographies, but was never able to repeat his successes of 1949 to 1954.
+Brickhill spent the rest of his life working on unfinished film screenplays, novels and biographies, but was unable to repeat his successes of 1949 to 1954.

 In 1969 he returned to live permanently in Australia.
 Brickhill died in Sydney, New South Wales on 23 April 1991 aged 74.
-See also John Ramsland's update.

 Personal life

-After first meeting her while travelling by ship from Australia to England in 1949, the 33-year-old Brickhill married 21-year-old Margot Slater, also an Australian, in St. Michael's Church, Chester Square, Chester Square, Pimlico on 22 April 1950.
+After meeting on a ship from Australia to England in 1949, the 33-year-old Brickhill married 21-year-old Margot Slater, also an Australian, in St. Michael's Church, Chester Square, Pimlico on 22 April 1950.
 They divorced on 20 July 1964 after a tempestuous marriage.
 Margot later married Devon Minchin.